 Do you need clarification about the difference between bookkeeping and accounting?
 Don't worry; you're not alone.
 Many people use these terms interchangeably, but they refer to two functions within the financial world.

 We will delve into what a bookkeeper does, explore the qualifications and credentials required for both bookkeepers and accountants and discuss the advantages of hiring a professional in each field.

 Additionally, we will touch on accounting software as an alternative solution for small businesses.
 By the end of this article, you'll have a clear understanding of these essential financial processes and be able to make informed decisions for your business.

 Bookkeeping and accounting, although often used synonymously, possess significant differences in their roles and functions within a financial system.
-While bookkeeping primarily involves the day-to-day recording and organization of financial transactions, accounting encompasses a more comprehensive approach that includes analyzing and interpreting financial data.
+While bookkeeping primarily involves the day-to-day recording and organisation of financial transactions, accounting encompasses a more comprehensive approach that includes analysing and interpreting financial data.

 By overseeing financial operations and ensuring compliance with tax regulations, bookkeeping and accounting are indispensable in managing a company's finances and safeguarding its financial health.